apondi-art/ascii-art-web-stylize/README.md

 ## Implementation
-The implementation of the ASCII Art Web is structured as follows:
+The implementation of the ASCII ART WEB STYLIZE is structured as follows:

 * main.go: The main entry point for the web application.
 It initializes the server and handles incoming HTTP requests.